-Average weekly earnings in Ireland surged 7.5 percent year-on-year to EUR 844.98 in the fourth quarter of 2020, accelerating from a downwardly revised 3.3 percent rise in the previous period.
-It was the biggest gain since comparable records began in 2009 but it should be noted that there may be a compositional effect due to the significant changes in employment in certain sectors.
+Average weekly earnings in Ireland increased 3.9 percent year-on-year to EUR 849.69 in the second quarter of 2021, easing from a downwardly revised 7.6 percent advance in the prior period.
+It should be noted that there may be a compositional effect due to the significant changes in employment in certain sectors.
 The change in average weekly earnings may be impacted to some degree by those employments that have left or joined a sector having lower/higher average earnings than those employments that remained in the sector in both quarters.
-Earnings rose by 8.5 percent across the private sector and by 3.4 percent across the public sector.
-The largest gains were recorded in the information and communication sector (EUR 1,344.59), followed by the financial, insurance and real estate activities sector (EUR 1,189.59). source: Central Statistics Office Ireland
+Earnings rose by 4.6 percent across the private sector and by 2.6 percent across the public sector.
+The largest increases were recorded in administrative and support services (12.2 percent); professional, scientific and technical activities (9.9 percent); construction (8 percent) and wholesale and retail trade; repair of motor vehicles and motorcycles (6 percent). source: Central Statistics Office Ireland

-Wage Growth in Ireland averaged 1.22 percent from 2009 until 2020, reaching an all time high of 7.50 percent in the fourth quarter of 2020 and a record low of -2.90 percent in the first quarter of 2010.
+Wage Growth in Ireland averaged 1.41 percent from 2009 until 2021, reaching an all time high of 8.40 percent in the first quarter of 2021 and a record low of -2.90 percent in the first quarter of 2010.
 This page provides - Ireland Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Wage Growth in Ireland is expected to be -0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Ireland to stand at 1.70 in 12 months time.
-In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 2.20 percent in 2022, according to our econometric models.
+Wage Growth in Ireland is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 2.90 percent in 2022 and 2.20 percent in 2023, according to our econometric models.